najeebaslan/flutter_utils_project/README.md

 This library works to provide the tools and parts needed to build your project faster.

-## As of now this package supports  Android - iOs - macOs - Linux - Windows and Web
+# Activate package  Android - iOS - Linux - Windows  macOS and Web

 ## In this library you can find: